NikolasEnt/AI-project-template/README.md

 **Note**: This teplate is designed primarily for development and experimental purposes.
 For production scenarios, further customization may be required to meet specific security and operational needs.

+## GPU Support

+This project template includes GPU support for deep learning workloads.
+The Docker environment is configured to utilize NVIDIA GPUs when available.
+Make sure [Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) is installed before starting a container with GPU support.

+**GPU Configuration:**
+- By default, the container will use all available GPUs
+- To specify a particular GPU, use, e.g., `make run GPUS='"device=1"'`
+- To disable GPU access, use: `make run GPUS=none`

 ### Environment variables